 Copyright 2011 Kyla Kimberly Dean

 Dean, Kyla.
-"Phosphorus runoff to Clear Creek." master's thesis, University of Iowa, 2011.
+"Phosphorus runoff to Clear Creek."
+MS (Master of Science) thesis, University of Iowa, 2011.